 You are asked to notify your Coach immediately.
 Coaches will then notify Adam Burke, Executive Director of Soccer Operations at email@example.com.
 Please note that your privacy will be protected, and your medical information will be kept confidential.

-CDC advises that anyone who has tested positive should isolate themselves for 14 days in their home or a hospital, depending on the severity of illness (this will be determined by the department of health/your local health agency and your healthcare provider).
-According to CDC, after 14 days, if you have received two negative tests for COVID-19 taken 24 hours apart, you should be cleared from self-isolation.
+CDC advises that anyone who has tested positive should isolate themselves for 10 days after the symptoms first occurred in their home or a hospital, depending on the severity of illness (this will be determined by the department of health/your local health agency and your healthcare provider).
+According to the CDC, after 10 days, if you have no symptoms, you can return to training.

 Additional resources and information from the Tulsa Health Department, and the Centers for Disease Control and Prevention (CDC) can be found at: